dn-electronics/RCDongle/README.md

 ========
 1. Reprogrammable AT90USB162 microcontroller
 2. ESD protection diode
-3. IR receiver module for remote control systems
+3. TSOP352/4 IR receiver module with a centre frequency of either 30, 33, 36, 38, 40 or 56 kHz depending on the application.

 Licence
 =======